LogtalkDotOrg/logtalk3/library/NOTES.md

 allowing parallel process execution (e.g. for usage at continuous integration servers).

-Some of the files contained in this directory represent work in progress and are not loaded by default by any loader utility file.
+Some files contained in this directory represent work in progress and  are not loaded by default by any loader utility file.

-Some of the code in this library is based on public domain Prolog code, in particular, code adopted from the Edinburgh Prolog library.
+Some code in this library is based on public domain Prolog code, in particular, code adopted from the Edinburgh Prolog library.
 The definition  of predicate `reverse/2` in object list is from Richard O'Keefe and can be found in its book "The Craft of Prolog".

 Some elements of this library are inspired by Richard O'Keefe library proposal available at: